bosskabouter/volatalk/README.md

 ##### Geo-location

 The application permits "Follow Me" functionality.
 Users who both opt-in are able to see their own and other's estimated physical location, distance and bearing from each other, alongside local and remote weather conditions (thanks [OpenWeatherMap](https://openweathermap.org/)).
-By having several contacts using this feature the request information send to this service will render useless for identification of location tracking purposes.
+By having several contacts using this feature the request information send to this service will render useless for tracking purposes.

 #### Push notifications